 All musk deer species have been protected by the International CITES pact to protect endangered species since 1979.
 In the countries of erstwhile USSR (mainly Russia) and China musk deer farms have been established for their rearing and breeding.
 In these farms, techniques are standardized to collect musk from the gland without killing the animal.
 In India, sporadic attempts by some ardent wildlife workers paved way for the establishment of four musk deer centres with barely three dozen animals.. .
 Attempts were made in the last decade to anaesthetize the captive musk deer and extract the musk from its stomach pods, thus preventing its killing.
 But the efforts were not successful.

 Demand in China is many times that of India as musk is used in perfumes and over 500 chinese and Korean medicines for the last 6,000 years.
 Chinese demand is estimated to be annually in the region of 1000 kg of musk and to produce this amount, approximately 84,000 captive bred male musk deer would be required.
 But despite the best efforts for five decades since 1950, today the number of captive in the fourteen Chinese musk deer farams are only 1900 and only 450 of them are male musk deers yielding musk.
-Again the musk of captive deer is held to be inferior in quality of our reviewers recommend us to that of wild ones.
+Again the musk of captive deer is held to be inferior in quality to that of wild ones.